-Tania's note: Today I'd like to welcome a new columnist, Marguerite Hayes.
-Marguerite works with local authorities as the lead for converting Statements into EHCPs at a local authority.
+Tania's note: Today I'd like to welcome a new columnist, Marguerite Haye.
+Marguerite works with local authorities as the lead for transferring Statements into EHCPs at a local authority.
 She has been involved in teaching for over a decade in various positions and sectors.
-Marguerite is currently studying for an Masters degree in Special Educational Needs and is completing the IPSEA legal training.
+Marguerite is currently studying for a Masters degree in Special Educational Needs and is completing the IPSEA legal training.

 Today Marguerite is talking about what she's found works with transfers from her experience and we have an infographic at the end illustrating her top tips.

 Transfer from Statements to Education Health and Care Plans

 I am currently working in local authorities on the transfer of statements to EHCPs.
 I have read articles from parents and different organisations advising parents.
 Last year we transferred over 200 statements to EHCPs, which was a huge success.
 The EHC needs assessment is the essential feature of transition and it cannot be avoided or delegated by a local authority.
 The parents and young people were very happy with the services and personal attention I provided.
 I would like to share with you what worked:

 - I called parents at the start of the process to introduce myself, provided my contact details and a brief discussion about the process.
 I would also provide parents with the details of the independent supporter.

 - I agreed on a method of communication and the frequency of communication.
 I always kept parents and the young person informed.